Other settings

 Options:

-=1 enter sleep mode immediately after startup
+=1 enter sleep mode immediately after startup (VTAP25 readers will enter light sleep in this case)

 =0 do not enter sleep mode immediately after startup